A non-commutative Reidemeister-Turaev torsion of homology cylinders: Preliminaries

 Let $\Sigma_{g,1}$ be a compact oriented surface of genus $g$ with connected boundary.
 Let $M$ be a compact oriented 3-manifold and let $i\colon \partial(\Sigma_{g,1}\times [-1,1])\to \partial M$ be an orientation-preserving homeomorphism.
 Two pairs $(M,i)$ and $(M',i')$ are said to be equivalent if there is an orientation-preserving homeomorphism $f\colon M\to M'$ satisfying $f\circ i = i'$.
 Let $i_{\pm}$ denotes the restriction of $i$ to $\Sigma_{g,1}\times\{\pm1\}$, respectively.
 A \emph{homology cobordism} over $\Sigma_{g,1}$ is an equivalence class of a pair $(M,i)$ such that $i_{\pm}$ induce isomorphisms $H_\Z\to H_1(M;\Z)$.
 The set of homology cobordisms $\C$ over $\Sigma_{g,1}$ forms a monoid by stacking operation defined by $(M,i)\circ (N,j)=(M\cup_{i_+=j_-}N, i_-\cup j_+)$, A homology cobordism $(M,i)$ is called a \emph{homology cylinder} if $i_+$ and $i_-$ induce the same isomorphism $H_\Z\to H_1(M;\Z)$.
 We write $\I\C$ for the submonoid consisting of homology cylinders.

 Compact 3-manifolds $M$ and $N$ are called \emph{$Y_d$-equivalent} if $N$ is obtained from $M$ by a series of surgeries along connected claspers of degree $d$, and we denote it as $M\sim_{Y_d} N$.
-As in \cite[Section~8.4.1]{Hab00C} (see \cite[Lemma~A.2]{Mas07}, for the proof), it is equivalent to saying that $N$ is obtained from $M$ by a series of Torelli surgeries of class $d$, that is, surgeries along embedded surfaces $\Sigma_{h,1}$ by elements of $\mathcal{I}_{h,1}(d)$.
+As in \cite[Section~8.4.1]{Hab00C} (see \cite[Lemma~A.2]{Mas07}, for the proof), it is equivalent to saying that $N$ is obtained from $M$ by a series of Torelli surgeries of class $d$, that is, surgeries along embedded surfaces $\Sigma_{h,1}$ by elements of the $d$th term $\I_{h,1}(d)$ of the lower central series of the Torelli group $\I_{h,1}$ (see Section~\ref{subsec:Johnson}).
 Let $Y_n\I\C$ denote the submonoid of $\I\C$ consisting of homology cylinders that are $Y_n$-equivalent to the trivial one $\Sigma_{g,1}\times[-1,1]$.
 This gives a descending series $\I\C = Y_1\I\C \supset Y_2\I\C \supset \cdots$, which is called the \emph{$Y$-filtration}.
 It is known that the monoid $Y_n\I\C/Y_{n+1}$ consisting of the $Y_{n+1}$-equivalence classes is a finitely generated abelian group.